hrdk108/hsbot/README.md

 ## Description

 Pass your custom template and you are ready to use your own bot.
-You can find template format under db -> data -> topics.json and topicList.json

 ## Features

-- You can have your own bot by your custom template.
+- Pass custom template.
+Template should be in format as defined.
 - You can integrate with your system easily.
+- Analyze user chat history.

 ## Usage